dovecot/documentation/source/admin_manual/virtualised_architecture.rst

 If any of the proxy nodes needs to be taken offline from production for e.g. OS upgrade, the effect is only 1/12 = 8,3% in the case of 12 single core proxy instances and 1/3 = 33,3% if there are 3 instances of 4 core proxies.

-Virtualised Director sizing
-^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Directors are not only talking in vertical mode (IMAP, POP, LMTP, doveadm) but also horizontally (ring communication).
-Therefore the recommended maximum amount of instances is 9 director nodes for a single director ring to not increase the latency of director ring communication excessively.

-Therefore if the concurrent connections as an example require 3 instances of 4 CPU cores, it would be better to have 4 instances of 3 CPU cores to have less affect of any maintenance operations, but not to expand the ring to 12 nodes of each with a single CPU core.

 Virtualised Backend sizing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^